tarwn/lessthandot-hugo/blogs/content/posts/2010-01-15-attributes-of-an-it-department.md

 One of the early budget items to go in hard years is the training budget.
 Whether this is because that budget is generally mis-applied or because people believe IT training to be for personal improvement, it doesn't matter.
 At the end of the day we have decided to allow our technology to stagnate and to stop growing our options and skillsets.
 When the times are tight, the company with the most options is going to have a better chance at reducing costs or implementing a technology that drives improvements in the business.

 Training budgets are not the only way to learn, but they are the first and last option provided in many IT departments.
 For the company that is serious about encouraging their employees to learn, a little imagination or web seaching can turn up cheaper options that allow us to continue the rowth of our employees at lower costs.
-Options that include weekly or monthly “Lunch and Learn's”, webinars, even regular book report-esque assignments.
+Options that include weekly or monthly "Lunch and Learn's", webinars, even regular book report-esque assignments.
 The important thing is to keep growing and to keep that momentum.

 ### Option: No Training